botpros-admin/power-automate-desktop-reference/actions/scripting/run-javascript.md

 # Run JavaScript

 ## Description
 Executes custom JavaScript code and retrieves its output into a variable.
-This action supports interaction with PAD variables, string manipulation, mathematical operations, error handling, and various other JavaScript functionalities.
+This action allows for complex data manipulation, calculations, and automation tasks using JavaScript, with full access to Power Automate Desktop variables.

 ## Syntax
 ```